HappyWalkers/OS-Labs/readme.md

 };
 ```

+Here's what the `Env` fields are for:

+- **env_tf**:

+  This structure, defined in `inc/trap.h`, holds the saved register values for the environment while that environment is *not* running: i.e., when the kernel or a different environment is running.
+The kernel saves these when switching from user to kernel mode, so that the environment can later be resumed where it left off.

+- **env_link**:

+  This is a link to the next `Env` on the `env_free_list`. `env_free_list` points to the first free environment on the list.

+- **env_id**:

+  The kernel stores here a value that uniquely identifiers the environment currently using this `Env` structure (i.e., using this particular slot in the `envs` array).
+After a user environment terminates, the kernel may re-allocate the same `Env` structure to a different environment - but the new environment will have a different `env_id` from the old one even though the new environment is re-using the same slot in the `envs` array.

+- **env_parent_id**:

+  The kernel stores here the `env_id` of the environment that created this environment.
+In this way the environments can form a “family tree,” which will be useful for making security decisions about which environments are allowed to do what to whom.

+- **env_type**:

+  This is used to distinguish special environments.
+For most environments, it will be `ENV_TYPE_USER`.
+We'll introduce a few more types for special system service environments in later labs.

+- **env_status**:

+  This variable holds one of the following values:`ENV_FREE`:Indicates that the `Env` structure is inactive, and therefore on the `env_free_list`.`ENV_RUNNABLE`:Indicates that the `Env` structure represents an environment that is waiting to run on the processor.`ENV_RUNNING`:Indicates that the `Env` structure represents the currently running environment.`ENV_NOT_RUNNABLE`:Indicates that the `Env` structure represents a currently active environment, but it is not currently ready to run: for example, because it is waiting for an interprocess communication (IPC) from another environment.`ENV_DYING`:Indicates that the `Env` structure represents a zombie environment.
+A zombie environment will be freed the next time it traps to the kernel.
+We will not use this flag until Lab 4.

+- **env_pgdir**:

+  This variable holds the kernel *virtual address* of this environment's page directory.

+Like a Unix process, a JOS environment couples the concepts of "thread" and "address space".
+The thread is defined primarily by the saved registers (the `env_tf` field), and the address space is defined by the page directory and page tables pointed to by `env_pgdir`.
+To run an environment, the kernel must set up the CPU with *both* the saved registers and the appropriate address space.

 ### Initialization

 The processes are organized in a array so that we can easily find a process by its id.
 They are also linked in a list that contains all the free processes that can be allocated.
 The array and the linked list are initialized in the function `env_init` in the file `kern/env.c`.